joelhawksley/identity/talks/2021/slides.md

 ^ This is a big challenge!

 ^ The main GitHub application has thousands of templates, and over 450kb of custom CSS.

+^ Thousands of screens, X routes, X GET routes.

+^ All need to stay current, even if they're out of the critical path

 ^ We have a lot of legacy one-off designs that are difficult to maintain.